ErrorTzy/writings/notes/Metaphysics/EssenceAndModalityHandout.md

 > I believe these two objection has the same source because we want to say essence is intrinsic to an object.
 Our intuition for asymmetry is because we think Socrates is intrinsic to the singleton Socrates, but the singleton Socrates is not intrinsic to Socrates.
 The example of the Eiffel Tower and Socrates being distinct shows that it is not really an objection from asymmetry, but an objection from intrinsicness.
 And aboutness is also motivated by intrinsicness.

 **Especially for the conditional account**: It will make existence an essential property for everything.
-But the intended meaning for essence is taht it necessitate de dicto modality: P is the essence of Socrates necessitates (and explains) it is necessary that Socrates has P. If we adopt the conditional account, everything exists necessarily.
+But the intended meaning for essence is that it necessitate de dicto modality: P is the essence of Socrates necessitates (and explains) it is necessary that Socrates has P. If we adopt the conditional account, everything exists necessarily.

 - **Defense**: ambiguity or disjunctive meaning: $(P\equiv \lambda x. \exists y(y=x)\rightarrow (\exists y (y=x) \rightarrow Px)) \lor (\neg (P\equiv \lambda x. \exists y(y=x)) \rightarrow Px)$
 - **Objection**: First, this is ad hoc.
 Second, this view is inconsistent with the possibility of contingent object having existence entailing properties